Constructive strong regularity and the extension property of a compactification: Compact regular compactifications

 \section{Compact regular compactifications}

 In contexts as toposes or constructive set theory, in which the principle of Dependent Choice is not assumed, compact regular compactifications do not coincide with compact completely regular compactifications.
 In this section we deal with compactifications of the first type.
 Part of the material in this section, formulated for the topos-theoretic context, is presented in \cite{CuSCAlexandroff}.
-It is here reproduced in a version adequate to constructive set theory.
+It is here reproduced in a version adequate to CST.

 A compact regular compactification of a locale $L$, in the following simply a \textit{compactification}, is a dense embedding $k:L\to M$, with compact regular co-domain.
 Exploiting the coinductive formulation of strong regularity derived in the previous section, we shall show how, given a compactifiable locale $L$, and any set-indexed family of locale mappings $\F\equiv \{f_i\}_{i\in I}$, $f_i:L\to L_i$, with compact and regular co-domain, a compactification $\gamma L$ of $L$ can be constructed with the property that each function in $\F$ has a unique extension to $\gamma L$.